photo/documentation/docs/faq/PhotoSharing.markdown

 You can share a photo by clicking the arrow button at the photo's page or in the gallery.
 You'll then see the options to share the photo.

 ## Where can I share a photo to?
 Right now we support sharing via email, Facebook, or Twitter.
+We want to add more sites, so let us know where youyour photos to.

 ## Can I share an album instead of a photo?
 Yes.
 Click the Share button that appears when hovering over an album's summary, then share in the same way you'd share a photo.

-## How do I share a private photo?
+## How do I share a private photo or album?
-You can share a private photo in the same way that you'd share a public photo.
-When you share a private photo a sharing token gets added to the photo URL, which a recipient can use to view the photo without logging in.
+You can share a private photo in the same way that you'd share a public photo or album.
+When you share a private item, a sharing token gets added to the photo URL.
+The recipient can then use the full URL to view the photo without logging in.

 ## Wait, sharing tokens?
 How do those work?
 When you share a photo, a sharing token in the photo's URL enables other users to view your photo.
 These sharing tokens expire after a time period that you'll soon be able to set yourself.